LivelyCarpet87/USH_BreakingBarriers/Docs/BeforePersonalComputers.md

 ### 1. Program Design

-For example, the command for numerical addition (which assumes the user inputs the numbers before execution), known as "ADD" or "+", consists of the following opcodes:
+For example, the command for numerical addition (which assumes the user inputs the numbers before execution), known as "ADD" or "+", consists of the following opcodes (Altair Manual 33):

 1. LDA (Load the data in the address the pointer is at to RAM)